appetitlang/appetit/README.md

     fpm -t rpm --rpm-os linux -p appetit.rpm [for x86_64 builds]

-This is not well tested so you shouldn't depend on this as a reliable way of making an installer.

-### Testing
-Tests are rather haphazardly written so far but there are an increasing number coming.
-To run what's available, run `go test ./...` in the root of the `src/` directory.

-You can also run `make test`.

-#### Testing Machines
-The language is tested on the following platforms.
-- macOS 26 [this is the primary development platform]
-- Fedora 42
-- FreeBSD 14.3
-- Windows 11

-The version of Go used is whatever is available via Homebrew on macOS.
-See [here](https://formulae.brew.sh/formula/go#default) for more info.

 ### Visual Studio Code Extension
-The extension is available in the extension repo [here](https://github.com/appetitlang/vscode_extension).
-It used to be in this repo but not anymore.
+There is a simple Visual Studio Code extension available for the language.
+It's hosted in a seperate repository [here](https://github.com/appetitlang/vscode_extension).
+Instructions and details are available in that repo.

 ### Appetit Scheduler (aptsched)
-A connected project -- Appetit Scheduler (also called aptsched) -- is available [here](https://github.com/appetitlang/aptsched) that allows you to schedule the execution of scripts in the same vein as something like cron, systemd timers, and launchd.
-Like the Appetit project more generally, this tool is purposefull simple on purpose at the cost of functionality.
+A connected project---Appetit Scheduler (also called aptsched)---is available [here](https://github.com/appetitlang/aptsched) that allows you to schedule the execution of scripts in the same vein as something like cron, systemd timers, and launchd.
+Like the extension, more details can be found in the project's linked repo.

 ## Using